 I choose to stay in a beautifully decorated, mid century style Airbnb.
 And let me tell you, there was nothing more relaxing than the porch swing after an early day of hiking.

-While you may have a more luxurious experience staying outside the park, it will mean early wake up calls for sunrise.
+While you may have a more luxurious experience staying outside the park, it will mean early wake up calls.
 It takes about an hour to drive into the heart of Joshua Tree National Park from the surrounding towns.

 What to Pack